2022 All Japan University Football Championship

 The 2022 All Japan University Football Championship (第71回 全日本大学サッカー選手権大会; All Japan 71st University Football Championship) was the 71st edition of the referred annually contested cup for universities across Japan.
 As usual, the tournament was contested by 24 universities on a knockout-stage format.
-The Komazawa University were the current champions, winning 3–2 past Hannan University on the 2021 championship.
+Komazawa were the current champions, winning 3–2 past Hannan on the 2021 championship.
 However, as they didn't qualify for this edition, the university was unable to defend their title.
-The Toin University of Yokohama took advantage of it, winning the championship by a 3–2 win after a last-minute goal against Niigata University of Health and Welfare.
-They won the championship for the first time.
+Toin Yokohama took advantage of it, winning the championship by a 3–2 win after a last-minute goal against the Niigata University of Health and Welfare.
+This win was their first in this tournament.

 Calendar

-Venues

-The venues and their locations are as follows:

 Participating clubs

-In parenthesis: Each university's performance at the regional qualifying series.
+In parentheses: Each university's performance at the regional qualifying series.

 Schedule

 The participating teams and match-ups were disclosed on 22 November 2022.